alexhsamuel/ora/docs/c++.md

 ### Shifting dates

 The `days_after()` and `days_before()` functions shift a date forward or backward by some number of calendar days.
-Negative shifts may be used; the two functions are provided only for convenience.
+Negative shifts may be used; two functions are provided only for convenience.

 ```c++
 auto next_week = days_after(date, 7);